guardtime/libksi/doc/tutorial/t2_verifying.md

 		{RULE_TYPE_BASIC, NULL}					/* Every rule array has to end with this empty rule. */ };

+	res = KSI_Policy_create(ksi, customRules, "CustomPolicy", &customPolicy);

 ~~~~~~~~~~

-Each element in this array consists of two parts: rule type and a pointer.
-For this first example, we will use the
+Each element in \c customRules array consists of two parts: rule type and a pointer.
+In our first example, we use the
 basic rule type #RULE_TYPE_BASIC, which means that the second part - pointer - is a pointer to a verifying function.
 When a policy is verified by #KSI_SignatureVerifier_verify, it goes through this array and checks the rule type.
 If the rule type is #RULE_TYPE_BASIC, it calls the verifying function and examines the verification result of this